©2024 340B Health. Unauthorized copying is expressly prohibited.

 Disproportionate Share Hospital (DSH): A category of hospitals that are defined under section 1886(d)(1)(B) of the Social Security Act (codified at 42 U.S.C. § 1395ww with regulations at 42 C.F.R. § 412.106) and eligible to participate in the 340B program if they meet certain 340B eligibility criteria.
 A DSH serves a disproportionately large share of low‐income patients.
 The Medicare and Medicaid programs provide additional payments to DSHs to compensate them for the higher costs attributable to treating low‐income patients.
 The Medicare DSH adjustment is a percentage add‐on to a hospital’s prospective payment and is based on the share of Medicaid patients and patients eligible for both Medicare Part A and supplemental security income that the hospital serves on an inpatient basis.
 To qualify for the 340B program, a DSH must have a Medicare DSH adjustment percentage of more than 11.75 percent.
 A DSH that is designated by CMS as an RRC or SCH may participate in the 340B program if it receives a Medicare DSH adjustment of 8 percent or higher and satisfies the other eligibility criteria applicable to those hospital types.

 DSH Adjustment: See “Medicare DSH Adjustment Percentage.”

 DSH Hospital: See “Disproportionate Share Hospital.”

 Duplicate Discount: An instance where a manufacturer gives both an upfront 340B discount to a covered entity at the time of purchase and a post-purchase rebate to a state Medicaid agency.
 Both the 340B and Medicaid rebate laws protect manufacturers from duplicate discounts.
-Under federal law, a covered entity must comply with the prohibition against FFS Medicaid duplicate discounts in one of two ways: (1) “carve-out” Medicaid drugs from its 340B purchases or (2) submit to OPA the numbers that it uses to bill 340B drugs to FFS Medicaid, so that states can exclude claims billed under those numbers from their rebate requests.
-In 2009 and 2012, respectively, the California legislature and Illinois legislature prohibited 340B covered entities from utilizing the Medicaid carve-out.
+Under federal law, a covered entity must comply with the prohibition against FFS Medicaid duplicate discounts in one of two ways: (1) “carve-out” Medicaid drugs from its 340B purchases or (2) submit to OPA all numbers that it uses to bill 340B drugs to FFS Medicaid, so that states can exclude claims billed under those numbers from their rebate requests.
+In 2009 and 2012, respectively, the California legislature and Illinois legislature prohibited 340B covered entities from carving out Medicaid.